andelkocvjetkovic/andjelko.dev/src/pages/index.md

 My first project was a [Villa in Croatia](https://villahana-croatia.com/), I got web site which was really slow, it was bought from wordpress theme market and it was really bad.
-I have transformed it into really fast and responsive web site, I have used Next.js and TailwindCSS.
+I have transformed it into really fast and responsive web site, I have used Next.js and Bootstrap for the project.
 Also I have connected it with Strapi CMS and created a custom CMS for the client.
 However, there was an interesting challenge: we used render.io to host our Strapi CMS.
 Unfortunately, I hadn't created a backup for the CMS, and one day render.io deleted our instance, leading to the loss of all data.
 Explaining the loss of all the photos to the client was a daunting task.